zonemaster/zonemaster/docs/internal-documentation/maintenance/TechnicalMaintenancePlan.md

 ### Github

 The Github repository is a service run by the GitHub company.
-However, our repository for the Zonemaster software is belongning to the "dotse"-organization within GitHub, and the "dotse" organization is being managed by people from IIS.
-The Zonemaster repository is a separate source code versioning repository under "dotse", and is being separately managed by its own repository managers.
+However, our repositories for the Zonemaster software belong to the Zonemaster organization within GitHub, and the Zonemaster organization is being managed by people from Afnic and IIS.

 The role of the repository manager is to add and remove members who have (write-)access the repository, the issues and the wiki.